 \subsection{Ablation Studies}

-\paragraph{Generality for Trimodal Understanding.} We evaluate our model using the OmniBench~\citep{li2024omnibench}, which incorporates text, image, and speech modalities as inputs, requiring the model to choose one of four options as the correct answer to determine accuracy.
-Although MIO acquires its multimodal understanding capabilities through dual-modal training, the evaluation results in Table \ref{table:omnibench} indicate that MIO also exhibits superior trimodal comprehension abilities.
+\paragraph{Generality for Trimodal Understanding.} We evaluate our model using OmniBench~\citep{li2024omnibench}, which incorporates text, image, and speech modalities as inputs, requiring the model to choose one of four options as the correct answer to determine accuracy.
+Although MIO acquires its multimodal understanding abilities via dual-modal training, the results in Table \ref{table:omnibench} indicate that MIO exhibits superior trimodal comprehension abilities.

-\paragraph{Effect of Different Image Tokenizers.} The image tokenizer has a significant impact on image modality alignment.
-In Figure \ref{fig:image-tokenizer}, we compare the image generation performance under a controlled setting after training for solely 3K steps in stage 1, using various image tokenizers.
-The image tokenizers used for comparison include a VQGAN~\citep{Esser2020TamingTF} with a vocabulary size of 1024 and a compression rate of 16 (VQGAN-1024), as well as the VQGAN-Gumbel with a vocabulary size of 8192 (VQGAN-8192)\footnote{\url{https://github.com/CompVis/taming-transformers}}.
-Our results indicate that the SEED-Tokenizer, which captures more semantic and higher-level image information, exhibits faster convergence.
-In contrast, both VQGAN tokenizers show slower convergence due to their lower-level image information.